silastittes/lasthenia_curves/README.md

 bayes/
 -----

 Files related to fitting the model, model validation with simulated data, and computing Bayesian p-values.
-The posterior draws are also written to file and contained within the `samples/` subdirectory.
+The posterior draws (and other model outputs) are also written to file and contained within the `samples/` subdirectory.
+Hopefully the names are clear as to what they contain.
+Please ask me if not.

 data/